 We have also made some changes to Conservation Authority events:

-- The Maitland Conservation Members’ meeting scheduled for Wednesday November 18, 2020 will be held at the Wroxeter Hall.
-If you are interested in viewing the meeting in a webinar format, please email Jayne Thompson at firstname.lastname@example.org by noon on Wednesday November 18, 2020.
+- The next Maitland Conservation Members’ meeting scheduled for Wednesday January 27, will be held via Zoom.
+If you are interested in viewing the meeting in a webinar format, please email Jayne Thompson at firstname.lastname@example.org

 2. Falls Reserve Conservation Area

 The 2021 camping season will run from April 16, 2021 to October 17, 2021.
 On-line reservations for the 2021 camping season are now open at: 2021 Camping Reservations

 Falls Reserve is accepting applications for new seasonal campers.
 Please email email@example.com for information on the application process and site availability.

 The park remains open for day-use throughout the year.
 Please note:

 - A day-use permit is still required during the off season.

 - Dogs are welcome but must be on a leash.
 Please pick up after your pet.